scripted-adventurer/nfl-no-fans/README.md

 - Hard Rock Stadium (Home of the Dolphins) home penalty yards
 - New Era Field (Home of the Bills) home penalties
 - New Era Field (Home of the Bills) home penalty yards
-- Dignity Health Sports Park (Home of the Chargers) home penalties
-- Dignity Health Sports Park (Home of the Chargers) home penalty yards

 The below results were the opposite of our prediction for penalties and penalty yards:
 - TIAA Bank Field (Home of the Jaguars) away penalty yards
-- Gillette Stadium (Home of the Patriots) away penalties
-- Gillette Stadium (Home of the Patriots) away penalty yards
 - MetLife Stadium (Home of the Jets & Giants) away penalties
 - Paul Brown Stadium (Home of the Bengals) away penalties
 - Paul Brown Stadium (Home of the Bengals) away penalty yards